Here’s some information on referees who officiate at events on the World Snooker Tour…

 Home town: Dingolfing, Bavaria

 Theo first worked at European Tour events in 2010, and he took charge of the Paul Hunter Classic final that year.
-He has also officiated quarter-final matches at the German Masters ranking event, as well as the World Championship qualifying rounds.
+He has also officiated quarter-final matches at the German Masters, as well as the World Championship qualifying rounds.

 Away from snooker, Theo works as an IT Technician and he enjoys car tuning, basketball and home cinema.